rsyslog/rsyslog/source/configuration/modules/imbatchreport.rst

   "binary", "no", "", "on"

 The parameter modify the way consecutive spaces like chars are managed.
-When it is setted to "on", consecutive spaces like chars are reduced to a single one and trailing space like chars are suppressed.
+When it is set to "on", consecutive spaces like chars are reduced to a single one and trailing space like chars are suppressed.

 Delete